skelterjohn/prevmtable/README.md

 ##docker integration##

-After building the binary, the Dockerfile can be used to create a container that will run prevmtable.
+After building the binary for linux 64bit (GOOS=linux, GOARCH=amd64, rebuild go, rebuild the binary), the Dockerfile can be used to create a container that will run prevmtable.

 ##running##